 Today, Mayor Joyce Craig announced the fourth annual ‘Halloween at City Hall,’ scheduled for Friday, October 29, from 3:00 p.m. to 5:00 p.m.
 Similar to last year, this event will also include ‘Downtown Trick-or-Treat,’ with trick-or-treaters encouraged to visit downtown participating businesses for a Halloween treat.

 For two hours, students, parents, and children are invited to come downtown and get a free book from the Bookmobile, meet Mayor Craig and grab Halloween treats from participating downtown businesses.

-Trick-or-Treating is scheduled in the City of Manchester for Saturday, October 31 from 6:00 p.m. to 8:00 p.m.
+Halloween at City Hall will take place outside in City Hall Plaza.
+Trick-or-Treating is scheduled in the City of Manchester for Sunday, October 31 from 6:00 p.m. to 8:00 p.m.

 Organizations interested in participating in Downtown Trick-or-Treat should contact the Mayor’s Office at 603-624-6500 or email@example.com